-- Takes account of their pace of learning and the equipment they use - Takes account of the effort and concentration needed in oral work, or when using, for example, vision aids - Is adapted or offers alternative activities in those subjects in which children are unable to manipulate tools or equipment, or use certain types of materials - Allows opportunities for them to take part in educational visits and other activities linked to their studies - Use assessment techniques that reflect their individual needs and abilities.
+- Takes account of their pace of learning and the equipment they use; - Takes account of the effort and concentration needed in oral work, or when using, for example, vision aids; - Is adapted or offers alternative activities in those subjects in which children are unable to manipulate tools or equipment, or use certain types of materials; - Allows opportunities for them to take part in educational visits and other activities linked to their studies; and - Use assessment techniques that reflect their individual needs and abilities.

-Disapplication and modification
+Disapplication and modification of the National Curriculum

-The school can, where necessary, modify or dis-apply the National Curriculum and its assessment arrangements.
-Our school policy is to do this only in exceptional circumstances.
-The school makes every effort to meet the learning needs of all its children, without recourse to disapplication or modification.
+The School can, where necessary, modify or disapply the National Curriculum and its assessment arrangements.
+The School policy is to do this only in exceptional circumstances.
+The School makes every effort to meet the learning needs of all its children, without recourse to disapplication or modification.

 We achieve this through greater adaptation of the curriculum and/or through the provision of scaffolds and additional learning resources.
 When necessary, we also support learning through appropriate external specialists.
 In such cases, teachers work closely with these specialists to support the child.
 In exceptional circumstances, we may decide that modification or disapplication is the correct procedure to follow.
-We would only do this after detailed consultation with parents/carers and we follow the local authority's requirements.
+We would only do this after detailed consultation with parents/carers, and in line with the Local Authority's requirements.

-The school's governor with responsibility for special educational needs would also be closely involved in this process.
-We would ensure that every effort had been made to provide the necessary support from within the school's resources before considering such action.
+The School's Governor with responsibility for special educational needs would also be closely involved in this process.
+We would ensure that every effort had been made to provide the necessary support from within the School's resources before considering such action.